Educational Guide

 Disadvantages

-• Wind Vulnerability: Gable ends can experience uplift in high winds, potentially leading to roof failure.
+• Wind Vulnerability: Flat gable ends catch wind like a sail and can experience uplift in high winds, potentially leading to roof failure.

 • Less Stable Structure: Not self-bracing like hip roofs; relies on proper framing and wall attachment.